DanielDmlee/Pelion_CM_QucikStart/README.md

 This section uses development boards that use 3G communication, which is available in most countries.
 Cat M1 and NB-IoT are currently available in the United Kingdom only, with roaming services will be added for other countries soon.

-You can find a board that includes cellular modem [here](https://os.mbed.com/platforms/?q=&Communication=Cellular).
-In this session, it is going to use a board that can use 3G communication.

   1. [Seed Wio 3G](https://os.mbed.com/platforms/Seeed-Wio-3G/)
   2. [DISCO0-L495AG + UG96](https://os.mbed.com/platforms/ST-Discovery-L496AG/); [The P-L496G-CELL01 STM32 discovery pack](https://www.st.com/en/evaluation-tools/p-l496g-cell01.html)

+You can find a board that includes cellular modem [here](https://os.mbed.com/platforms/?q=&Communication=Cellular) or can develop based on Cellular Module + MCU type.
+You can find a cellular modules source code of each major vendor product [here](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/framework/targets).

 ## 2.2 Importing target board and the example code
   a.
 You need to tell the Online Compiler which device you will be targeting.
 Click the button below to import the `Seeed Wio 3G` into the Online Compiler.